Insects for food. Twelve most delicious insect dishes Eating insects

-Experts from the Food and Agriculture Organization of the United Nations agreed with the opinion of scientists that people should be persuaded to eat insects instead of meat.
-First, crickets and grasshoppers have as much protein as a piece of steak meat.
+Experts from the UN Food and Agriculture Organization agreed with scientists that people should be persuaded to eat insects instead of meat.
+First, crickets and grasshoppers have as much protein as a cut of steak meat.
 Secondly, their cultivation is much cheaper and requires less space.

 Experts note that about 1,400 species of insects are edible for humans.
-They are eaten in 36 African, 29 Asian and 23 countries in North and South America.
-Moreover, in some states, insects are considered a delicacy, in others - insects are part of daily diet.
+They are eaten in 36 African, 29 Asian and 23 countries in the Americas.
+Moreover, in some countries insects are considered a delicacy, in others insects form part of daily diet.

 (Total 11 photos)

 1. In many cultures around the world, insects, a protein-rich food, are an important part of the daily diet.
-And now in Europe there are restaurants that serve dishes from insects.
+And now in Europe there are restaurants that serve insect dishes.

-2. But in China, you can see fried locust everywhere, which is sold on wooden sticks.
+2. But in China you can see fried locusts everywhere, which are sold on wooden sticks.

-4. And if in Mexico you can buy fried insects simply from a street vendor's stall, then in other Western countries such dishes are more like a delicacy served in expensive restaurants.
-For example, the New York restaurant of the Explorers Club hosts an annual reception during which insect dishes are served.
+4. And if in Mexico you can buy fried insects simply from a street vendor’s tray, then in other Western countries such dishes are more of a delicacy, served in expensive restaurants.
+For example, the New York Explorers Club restaurant annually hosts a reception during which insect dishes are served.

-5. The Chinese talk about their gastronomic tastes with humor: “We eat everything that flies, except for an airplane, everything that has four legs, except for a table and chairs.”
-Of course, China in the use of insects is ahead of the rest.
+5. The Chinese talk about their gastronomic tastes with humor: “We eat everything that flies, except an airplane, everything that has four legs, except a table and chairs.”
+Of course, China is ahead of the rest when it comes to insect consumption.
 Many restaurants specialize exclusively in dishes made from insects.

-6. For many people, just the thought of eating this mountain of larvae can cause a strong disgust.
+6. For many people, just the thought of eating this mountain of larvae can cause severe disgust.

 7. But the Chinese are less squeamish.
-They are ready to absorb even fried scorpions on skewers.
-After all, taste is everything...
+They are ready to eat even fried scorpions on skewers.
+After all, taste is the main thing...

-8. This is a real exotic for tourists, but for locals it is an absolute routine: everything that crawls will be used for food.
+8. This is truly exotic for tourists, but for locals it is an absolute commonplace: everything that crawls will be used for food.

 Hi all!

-Man is born omnivorous, but few are ready to take it to heart and eat, for example, bugs, crickets, snakes, or some kind of disgusting plant.
-Meanwhile insects are eaten all over the globe: they have more protein than chicken meat, full of iron, magnesium and others important elements Finally, it's just delicious.
-Approximately 1700 species of insects are edible.
-And they are regularly eaten in 130 countries of the world!
-Basically, these are the countries of Asia and Africa.
-But the fashion for “fried insects” also reaches European countries.
+Man is born an omnivore, but few are ready to take this to heart and eat, for example, bugs, crickets, snakes or some disgusting-looking plant.
+Meanwhile, insects are eaten everywhere to the globe: they contain more protein than chicken meat, full of iron, magnesium and others important elements Finally, it's simply delicious.
+Approximately 1,700 species of insects are edible.
+And they are regularly eaten in 130 countries around the world!
+These are mainly countries in Asia and Africa.
+But the fashion for “fried insects” is also reaching European countries.

-But we will not talk about the culinary delights of other countries, but imagine a situation when you (God forbid) lost all your supplies and equipment, well, or almost everything.
-Remained: a knife, matches, etc. And you are not in the jungle, but in your native Russia, presumably in middle lane, in summer time of the year.
+But we won’t talk about the culinary delights of other countries, but imagine a situation where you (God forbid) lost all your supplies and equipment, or almost everything.
+Remained: knife, matches, etc. And you are not in the jungle, but in your native Russia, presumably in middle lane, V summer time of the year.

 Insects

 So, what insects do we primarily encounter in the forest?
-You can eat mosquitoes and midges, but I think that the efforts spent on catching them will not pay off.
-Let's look for something more high-calorie.
+You can eat mosquitoes and midges, but I think that the effort spent on catching them will not pay off.
+Let's look for something higher in calories.

-There are many dry trees in the forest, under their bark the beetles lay their eggs, from which, in turn, the larvae appear.
-They feed on wood and it is not difficult to get them from under the bark.
-If you have the opportunity to strip the bark from living spruces, then enough beetles themselves will flock to the smell of fresh bark, which are easy to collect.
-And eat.
+There are many dry trees in the forest, under their bark the beetles lay their eggs, from which, in turn, the larvae emerge.
+They feed on wood and it is not difficult to get them out from under the bark.
+If you have the opportunity to peel the bark from living spruce trees, then the smell of fresh bark will attract enough beetles, which are easy to collect.
+And eat it.

 Ants.

 They live almost everywhere.
 Ant eggs are especially nutritious.
-The ants themselves are edible.
-Not for nothing that even bears feed on them.
-In early spring collecting ants is not difficult, they come out to "warm up" large clusters, just have time to collect!
-And at other times, with a wet stick, you can collect ants without much difficulty.
-But in the fall they will have to be dug out of the ground.
+The ants themselves are also edible.
+It’s not for nothing that even bears eat them.
+In early spring It’s not difficult to collect ants, they come out to “warm up” large clusters, just have time to collect!
+And at other times, if you have a wet stick, you can collect ants without much difficulty.
+But in the fall they will have to be dug out from underground.

 Wild bees.

-Not bad if you manage to find a hollow with wild bees.
-You can profit not only by the bees themselves, but also by their larvae, and possibly honey.
-But if you do not have fire, you should not try to get them.
-Bee and wasp stings are painful, while hornet stings can be fatal.
-From a dry tinder fungus that grows on trees in the form of a scallop, you need to make a smokebox.
-Make a gag out of the grass, enough to close the hollow with the bees.
-And try, after laying the smokebox in the hollow, to close it with a gag.
-After a while, the insects will die, it remains only to get them.
-The nest of wasps is quite noticeable and resembles a paper ball.
-If you bring fire to such a nest, it will burn very quickly, as it consists of cellulose, at the same time fry the inhabitants of the nest and their larvae.
-When preying on bees, wasps or hornets, remember that these insects primarily react to movement, do not wave your arms or run (or run very fast and far).
+It's not bad if you manage to find a hollow with wild bees.
+You can profit not only from the bees themselves, but also from their larvae, and possibly honey.
+But if you don't have fire, you shouldn't try to get them.
+Bee and wasp stings are painful, and hornet stings can be fatal.
+From a dry tinder fungus that grows on trees in the form of a scallop, you need to make a smoke generator.
+Make a gag from grass large enough to close the hollow with the bees.
+And try, after placing the smoke canister in the hollow, to close it with a gag.
+After some time, the insects will die, all that remains is to get them.
+The wasp nest is quite noticeable and resembles a paper ball.
+If you bring fire to such a nest, it will burn very quickly, since it consists of cellulose; at the same time, you will fry the inhabitants of the nest and their larvae.
+When catching bees, wasps or hornets, do not forget that these insects primarily react to movement, do not wave your arms or run (or run very fast and far).
 And one more thing: when bitten, enzymes are released that serve as a guide for other relatives where to bite!
 Be careful!

-Bumblebees, by themselves, are not aggressive.
-If you do not wave your arms strongly, then honeycombs with honey can be taken out of the nest with bare hands.
-Bumblebees live, as a rule, in abandoned mouse holes.
+Bumblebees themselves are not aggressive.
+If you don’t wave your arms too much, you can get the honeycomb out of the nest with bare hands.
+Bumblebees usually live in abandoned mouse holes.
 But sometimes they build nests in the grass.
 Bumblebee honey has an indescribable aroma!
-Found a bumblebee nest - lucky you!
+If you found a bumblebee's nest, you're lucky!

 Grasshoppers.